MoralCode/MemoryPressure/README.md

 # MemPressure

+**NOTE** This project is lo longer maintained due to this sensor data being [merged into KDE Plasma 6.1](https://invent.kde.org/plasma/ksystemstats/-/merge_requests/72).

 A simple perl script that acts as a KSysGuardd remote machine to display memory pressure information from /proc/pressure on kernels that support it (5.0+).

 ![screenshot of KSysGuard showing repetitive patterns of high IO pressure caused by baloo_file_extractor](./img/baloo_file_extractor-iopressure.png)